-User Registration: There is user registration form available where new users can create their account by providing required information to the system.
+User Registration: There is a user registration form available where new users can create their account by providing required information to the system.

 Account Summary: The system generates full report of till date transactions for the user on a single click

-Transfer Funds: User can transfer money from one account to another like moving money to saving account to current account or to family member’s account.
+Transfer Funds: Users can transfer money from one account to another like moving money to saving account to current account or to family member’s account.

 Deposit Amount: The total amount will show after deposit of amount.